Available: defineTable() v1.163.0

 user3 | no value |

-where user3 has no value since there this
+where user3 has no value since this user is

 table